jeffreysbrother/lean-tcg/README.md

 - [ ] Autocomplete upon hitting tab during the first two prompts.
 - [ ] Retrieve default variation automatically.
 Maybe ask "Copy default variation?" which defaults to "yes" (so we have the option to select another, if necessary).
 - [ ] Populate `config.json` as needed if it is empty.
+- [ ] In the process of creating a missing config file, if something goes wrong an empty config file will be created.
+This is a small inconvenience.